RainbowCrust/RainbowCrust/README.md

 - 👋 Hi, I’m @RainbowCrust
-- 👀 I’m interested in ...
+- 👀 I’m interested in, you?
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything, trying to learn everything.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...dont.
+- 📫 How to reach me ... please, dont.

 <!---
 RainbowCrust/RainbowCrust is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.